Ellektra

 Ellektra, also known as Ellen Calling, is a 2004 Belgian thriller drama film directed by Rudolf Mestdagh starring Axelle Red and Matthias Schoenaerts.

+The film has won an award at the 2005 Slamdance Film Festival, 2 awards at the 2006 Cyprus International Film Festival including best cinematography, and an award at the 2005 Independent Film Festival of Boston.

 Plot

 Following a tragic accident, a number of people lose their principal gift.
 A DJ loses his hearing, a perfume maker loses his sense of smell, a pianist loses her fingers.
 Hiding behind the mysterious name eLLektra, a young girl brings those people together through SMS and offers them comfort for their loss.